ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 Despite the simplicity of the logic gates on the functional level, the underlying circuits may be fairly complex.

 ![alt text](images/and-gate-circuit-schematic.png "And gate circuit schematic") Circuit schematic of the AND gate [SN74LS08](http://www.ti.com/lit/ds/symlink/sn74ls08.pdf) implemented in TTL.
+The elements with the bent vertical bars in their symbols are [Zener diodes](https://en.wikipedia.org/wiki/Zener_diode) and [Schottky transistors](https://en.wikipedia.org/wiki/Schottky_transistor).

 If the first look at the schematic is bewildering, you should bear in mind that the technology is developed over time, with new discoveries and developments being incorporated continuously into the available products until they have reached their present-day complesity.
 Here is a short article on [TTL logic](https://www.elprocus.com/transistor-transistor-logic-ttl/), one of the most widely used electronic technologies.
 To take a look into the deeper complexities and benefits of the underlying circuit design and implementation, you can peruse [these slides on DTL and TTL](materials/DTL-and-TTL-Slides.pdf).
 There have been hundreds of thousands of _patents_ generated along the way.
 This said, the gates included in our lab kit use 30-40 year old technology.